manleyroberts/manleyroberts.github.io/README.md

 ## Manley Roberts

 Hello, I'm Manley.
 I'm a research scientist at [Abacus.AI](https://abacus.ai/), working on research in (mostly) robustness of modern LLMs.
-Previously, I completed my MS in Machine Learning at Carnegie Mellon University while conducting research in the [ACMI Lab](https://acmilab.org/), and prior to that my BS in Computer Science at Georgia Tech.
+Previously, I completed my MS in Machine Learning at Carnegie Mellon University while conducting research in the [ACMI Lab](https://acmilab.org/).
+Prior to that, I completed my BS in Computer Science at Georgia Tech.

 ### Contact and Links